Please note that posts on this site may contain affiliate links

 There are so many ways to be a witch!

 Some witches are atheists, while others are devout polytheists.
 Some are Wiccans, while others are eclectic witches.

-The path that you choose will reflect your interests, what you desire from the world, and your spiritual talents.
+The path you choose will reflect your interests, desires, and spiritual talents.

-If you truly have a black thumb, you probably won’t become a green witch.
+If you genuinely have a black thumb, you probably won’t become a green witch.

 But you could easily be a kitchen witch!

 There are benefits in both being a solitary witch and joining a coven.